Outdoor Editor and Writer

 The Best Wetsuits of 2024

 Want to keep warm and perform at your best while surfing in cold water?
 Look no further.
-These are the best wetsuits of 2024 Read more…
+These are the best wetsuits of 2024.
+Read more…

 If you hate booties, why not give 'em another try?
 Photo: Heyden

-The Best Surf Booties for Cold Water Surfing
+The Best Wetsuit Booties for Surfing

 These are the best surf booties on the market.
 Keep your toes toasty without sacrificing performance.
 Read more…